HaleTom/reinforcement_learning_specialisation_notes/01-Fundamentals/notes/wk3.md

 The Bellman optimality equations replace referencing a specific policy with a max over all actions, since the optimal policy must always select a best available action.

-We can extract the optimal policy from the optimal state-value policy, but we also need the one-step dynamics of the MDP.
+We can extract the optimal policy from the optimal state-value policy, but we also need the probability of the MDP's next state.

 We can get an optimal policy with much less work from the optimal action-value function by selecting the action with highest value in each state.
+The probability dynamics of the next state need not be known in this case.

 Next week:  How to compute optimal policies using Bellman's equations.